South Mountain Reservation Proposed 500-1000 person amphitheater!

 Perfectly healthy Crabapple Tree on Maple St.

-OGWO responded to Woodland Ave on Friday, May 10th to document and question why 11 healthy trees were being cut.
-The responding police officer reports that there were no tree removal permits issued, which has been verified by WO Town Forester, John Linson.
-This is a significant ordinance violation.
-OGWO will request a copy of the citation, and if necessary notify state tree certification agencies.
+OGWO responded to a home on Woodland Ave., Friday, May 10, 2019 to document and question why 11 healthy trees were being cut.
+The responding police officer reports that there were no tree removal permits issued, verified by WO Town Forester.
+(Complete story above.)

 OGWO and an enviro-passionate Roosevelt Middle student handed out and planted 150 trees for free to West Orange seniors, and then to interested residents.
 Please visit our Green tab for photos from the event!